luandaja/patterns-box/patterns/repository.md

 ```csharp
 var invoicesByBook = repository.GetInvoicesByBookId(14);
 ```
-Were GetCustomersByBook returns a list rather than a IQueryable.
+Were GetInvoicesByBookId returns a list rather than a IQueryable.

 ### Thinking that a repository should manage transactions